erickreutz/mixturefm/Readme.md

 Right now my branches are pretty simple.
 There is no staging server and no tests;) So be sure to right tests or test things manually before sending a pull request.

 As I said, my branches are simple.
-What is in `master` is currently running on the server. `develop` houses everything that will be deployed next next time I deploy.
+What is in `master` is currently running on the server. `develop` houses everything that will be deployed next time I deploy.
 When I work on a new feature or bug fix I create a new branch with the wonderful [git_remote_branch](https://github.com/webmat/git_remote_branch) then merge it into `develop`.

 Please [email](mailto:eric@airkrft.com) me with any questions.